psteinb/hpc-in-a-day/_episodes/03-01-parallel-estimate-of-pi.md

   - `user` this is accumulated amount of CPU seconds (so seconds that the CPU was active) spent in code by the user (you)
   - `sys`  this is accumulated amount of CPU seconds that the CPU spent while executing system code that was necessary to run your program (memory management, display drivers if needed, interactions with the disk, etc.)

 So from the above, Lola wants to compare the `real` time spent by her serial implementation (`0m52.305s`) and compare it to the `real` time spent by her parallel implementation (`0m6.113s`).
 Apparently, her parallel program was _8.6_ times faster than the serial implementation.
-The latter number is called the speed-up of the parallelisation.
+The latter number is called the speed-up of the parallelization.
 Very good for a first attempt.

 > ## Adding up times
 > The output of the `time` command is very much bound to how a operating system works.
 In an ideal world, `user` and `sys` of serial programs should add up to `real`.
 Typically they never do.
-The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decices which process receives time on the CPU (aka to perform computations) when.
+The reason is, that the operating systems used in HPC and on laptops or workstations are set up in a way, that the operating system decides which process receives time on the CPU (aka to perform computations) when.
 Once a process runs, it may however happen, that the system decides to intervene and have some other binary have a tiny slice of a CPU second while your application is executed.
 This is where the mismatch for `user+sys` and `real` comes from.
 > Note also how the `user` time of the parallel program is a lot larger than the time that was actually consumed.
 This is because, time reports accumulated timings i.e. it adds up CPU seconds that were consumed in parallel.
 {: .callout}